robinandersson/just-todo/frontend/README.md

 A todo fullstack application with user and login functionality.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+UI styled from scratch using [PostCSS](https://postcss.org/) and [TailwindCSS](https://tailwindcss.com). **(No hefty opinionated css-frameworks in my house!)** Imports icons using [Fontawesome react-packages](https://github.com/FortAwesome/react-fontawesome).
+Stylesheets should be purged with [Purgecss](https://www.purgecss.com/) before deployment to minimize size.

 ---